-What Is Mean Time Between Failure (MTBF)?
+What Is Mean Time Between Failures (MTBF)?

 Key Takeaways

-• Mean time between failure (MTBF) is a reliability metric used to predict equipment performance and inform maintenance and investment decisions.
-A high MTBF shows a lower likelihood of equipment failure, while a low MTBF may suggest that new maintenance policies or more reliable equipment could improve operations.
+• A high MTBF shows a lower likelihood of equipment failure, while a low MTBF may suggest that new maintenance policies or more reliable equipment could improve operations.

-• Businesses can improve MTBF through proactive measures, both in maintenance policies and through improvements from vendors and equipment makers that minimize the strain on equipment.
-By improving MTBF, businesses can reduce costs, extend the life of equipment and increase customer satisfaction.
+• Businesses can improve MTBF through proactive measures, including maintenance policies and improvements from vendors and equipment makers that minimize the strain on equipment.

-Mean Time Between Failure Explained
+Mean Time Between Failures Explained

 MTBF is a particularly valuable metric for businesses that rely on continuous capabilities or in situations where equipment failures can result in significant financial losses or safety risks.
 A high MTBF suggests that equipment or systems fail infrequently, allowing businesses to maintain their operational continuity and minimize losses from interruptions.
-A low MTBF, on the other hand, may point to aging equipment, a poorly trained workforce or other inefficiencies that can significantly impact the bottom line.
+A low MTBF, on the other hand, may point to aging equipment, a poorly trained workforce, or other inefficiencies that can significantly impact the bottom line.
 But because MTBF is a descriptive, not prescriptive, metric, it can only give averages to guide further study.
 Analysts and decision-makers can then use this as a starting point for investigations into why failures are occurring and where they can make improvements.

 Machinery Uptime Vs. Downtime During an Average Workday